stephen-eades/ff-groupme-bot/README.md

 Setup your league's own Fantasy Football data GroupMe chatbot to display important league data at your command.
 Could not have completed this without the work of @apnorton, @stmorse and @tpagliocco.

+This only works with public ESPN leagues currently.

 ## Setup

 1. [Install Python 3](https://www.python.org/downloads/)